Are you the type of person who likes to view the world with a little window glare and motion blur?

 The newer blue trains have interiors that are roughly equivalent to what I’m used to in the United States.
 The more vintage red railcars are still quite comfortable, and undoubtedly more charming.

-The toilet situation appears to be the same across the board: squatters.
+The toilets on Sri Lanka’s trains appear to be the same across the board: squatters.
 Thankfully the trains move slow, but your best bet is to use the toilet when the train is stopped at a station to avoid any sudden jolts and undesirable, errr… splashing.

 Vendors will walk through the railcars between stations to sell snacks.
 There are no formal café cars.

-The best way to experience the Sri Lanka’s trains, however, is not to sit in a seat at all.
+The best way to experience train travel in Sri Lanka, however, is not to sit in a seat at all.

 Instead, make your way to the nearest open door.
 If you’re not concerned about your clothes getting dirty (I wasn’t), take a seat on the floor and dangle your feet out of the car as it bobs along the tracks.